Sacred-Protocol/tip-joy-privacy-policy/README.md

 ## Data Sharing and Analysis

-We do not sell, share, or analyze your personal information or web history data in any way.
+We **do not** sell or share your personal information or web history data in any way.
 Your data is solely used for the functionality of the extension.

+Anonymized data is analyzed to understand the use of the extension (for example, the number of tips given).
+This is analyzed using the [MixPanel service](https://mixpanel.com).

+Anonymized data may be used in case of a crash or error.
+This is analyzed using [Sentry service](https://sentry.io).

 ## Data Security